clemsos/writings/_quora/2014-09-26-What-type-of-research-do-Quorans-work-on.md

 source: quora
 language: en
 title: |
-    Clément Renaud\'s answer to What type of research do Quorans work on? - Quora
+    What type of research do Quorans work on? -
+    Quora
 ---